August 26, 2023

 Deepfake Statistics: Summary

-• Deepfakes are a unique and challenging threat that requires a unique solution.
-That’s why iProov’s patented biometric technology, Genuine Presence Assurance, is designed to offer advanced protection against deepfakes and other advanced attacks.
+- Deepfakes are a unique and challenging threat that requires a unique solution.
+That’s why iProov’s patented biometric technology, Dynamic Liveness, is designed to offer advanced protection against deepfakes and other advanced attacks.

-• Only iProov Genuine Presence Assurance can be trusted to deliver the level of assurance required for defense against deepfakes.
+- Only iProov Dynamic Liveness can be trusted to deliver the level of assurance required for defense against deepfakes.

 Find out how iProov protects against deepfakes – book your iProov demo or contact us.